grahamgilbert/blog/_posts/2016-03-30-managing-os-x-profiles-with-puppet.markdown

 There are many ways of managing configuration profiles on OS X - you can use MDM, Munki or any one of the other many great tools.
 My preferred method however is using Puppet.

 By using Puppet, I get access to it's templating features, and I can let others in my team adjust exposed settings through Hiera.

-Convinced?
-Let's get going.<!-- more -->
+This post will walk you through the development of a a simple Puppet module and how to test it on an OS X virtual machine.<!-- more -->

 ## Prep